eRoots-Analytics/VeraGrid4Research/README.md

 # GridCal4Research
-Codes created during the GridCal for research chats with UPC students.
+Codes created during the VeraGrid for research chats with UPC students.

 ## Session 1